Fastering18/node-gblok/README.md

 <p>GBLK language is interpreted language written in node.js<br><a href="https://gblk-lang.glitch.me/">Online interpreter</a> &nbsp;| &nbsp;<a href="https://fastering18.github.io/node-gblok/#/">Get started</a></p>
 </div>

-> **🚨 We're currently working on gblk edition-2 as compiled language! join our discrd server for more information.**
+> **🚨 We're currently working on gblk edition-2 as compiled language!
+> join our discord server for more information.**

 <hr>